What’s in this article

 4. Services rendered

-When you hire non-resident companies to install equipment, provide technical assistance, provide training and consultation services, and other comparable activities within Singapore, you will be subjected to Singapore withholding tax at 17%.
+When you hire non-resident companies to install equipment, provide technical assistance, offer training and consultation services, or perform comparable activities within Singapore, you must pay Singapore withholding tax at a rate of 17%.

 5. Rent